 In the future, exploratory types of adversarial attacks, where an adversary targets an ML-based detector at the inference stage, will be used to evaluate spoofed email detectors.
 Additionally, research on text classification systems has demonstrated their vulnerability to adversarial examples.
 Examining adversarial attacks against spoofed email detectors is another area that requires investigation.

 FUNDING

 This article did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 CONFLICT OF INTEREST

-Authors declare that they have no conflict of interest.
+The author declares that he has no conflict of interest.